Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion: Experiments

-We evaluate our model using a various number of subnetworks ($N = 1-4$) and notice that performance improves as $N$ increases.
-The result of 2-level U-net performs only slightly better than the original U-net model.
-However, when we added the third level and fourth level of U-net, the performance of the model increased remarkably.
-This result could be proven by the PSNR values shown in Table 1.
-We assess the two feature learning modes proposed in Section 2.3.
-Our results demonstrate that residual learning mode performs similar as the feature concatenation mode but has less trainable parameters.
+\textbf{Ablation study.} We evaluate our model using a various number of sub-networks ($N = 1-4$) and notice that performance improves as $N$ increases.
+The result of the 2-level U-Net performs only slightly better than the original U-Net model.
+However, when we added the third and fourth levels of the U-Net, the model's performance increased substantially.
+This result could be proven by the PSNR and SSIM values shown in Table 1.
+We also assess the two feature fusion modes proposed in Section 2.3.
+Our results demonstrate that the summation mode performs slightly better than the concatenation mode.
+Additionally, the summation mode contains less trainable parameters.